 Hiking on Maui

-Maui’s hiking trails allow you to experience the beauty of the Valley Isle.
+Maui’s hiking trails allow you to experience the beauty of the Magic Isle.
 For an easy hike, visit historic Iao Valley State Park.
 This paved trail offers fantastic valley views.
 For a more difficult hike try the Pipiwai trail to 400-foot Waimoku Falls in the lush Kipahulu section of Haleakala National Park.
 Visit the Kipahulu Visitor’s Center for more information.

 Or you can hike atop the scenic summit of Haleakala, Maui’s highest peak.
 Take the Halemauu Trail or the Keeneheehee (sliding sands) trail down from the crater and see volcanic landscapes, mountainous wilderness and rare endemic plants like the ahinahina (silversword).
 Visit the Haleakala Visitor’s Center for more information on guided and self-guided hikes.